victorbianconi/send-verification-code/README.md

 # send-verification-code
-A structure I used to send verification codes after sign-up, via Nodemailer.
+A structure I used to send verification codes after sign-up, via Nodemailer in NextJS.